Slack

 - Scroll down to the “Scopes” section

-- Under “User Token Scopes”, add the following scopes:
+- Under “User Token Scopes”, add the following scope:

 3. Install the App to Your Workspace